There are a few things you need to be aware of when changing card processors:

 Processor change fees

 If you are using the processor NAB through RITE there are no ongoing fees.
-If you are using any other processor, there is a $15 per month, per POS station fee for utilizing the credit card processing module of Cloud Retailer.
+If you are using any other processor, there is a $15 or more per month charge, per POS station fee for utilizing the credit card processing module of Cloud Retailer.
+Please keep in mind that this does not include additional costs for the payment terminal hardware, encryption fees, and mounting stands.
+This could mean that your total costs to switch merchant services companies/processors could well exceed any potential cost savings (unless using NAB).

 - North American Bancard (NAB)